Cherry1181/mini-mips/README.md

-# mini-mips
+# Mini-Mips
 A Small MIPS Simulator

 This is a small MIPS Simulator, which displays(simulates) the status of registers, and memory after execution of insructions.

-INPUT:
+INPUT:<br/>
-  Syntactically correct .asm files excluding commas.
+  Syntactically correct .asm files excluding commas.<br/>
   Ex: lw $s0 0($t0)

-OUTPUT:
+OUTPUT:<br/>
   Displays the values in registers and memory

-HOW TO USE:
+HOW TO USE:<br/>
-  Copy or download reader3.cpp file, write a .asm file and keep it in the same directory and compile and run the reader3.cpp file.
+  Copy or download reader3.cpp file, write a .asm file and keep it in the same directory and compile and run the reader3.cpp file.<br/>
-  A small asm code(bubble sort) is present as text.asm.
+  A small asm code(bubble sort) is present as text.asm.<br/>
-  Command: g++ -o reader3.cpp reader3.out
+  Command: g++ -o reader3.cpp reader3.out<br/>
   Run: reader3.out

-COMMANDS IMPLEMENTED:
+COMMANDS IMPLEMENTED:<br/>
-  lui, lw, sw, add, li, addi, slt, j, beq, bne, la, sll.
+  lui, lw, sw, add, li, addi, slt, j, beq, bne, la, sll.<br/>

 # Contributors:
 Vaishnavi- cs18b028<br/>